 The School of Physiotherapy is seeking participants to take part in a study about long-term wellbeing after an anterior cruciate ligament (ACL) rupture.
 We want to hear from people who have had an ACL rupture and as well as from health care providers.

-The study will explore how people to stay physically active, maintain a healthy lifestyle, and return to work, sport, or recreational activities after an ACL injury, particularly for those who primary live on Te Waipounamu, the South Island.
+The study will explore how people to stay physically active, maintain a healthy lifestyle, and return to work, sport, or recreational activities after an ACL injury, particularly for those who primarily live on Te Waipounamu, the South Island.

 Who can participate in this study?